KyWa/dotfiles/docs/OpenShift/Authentication-Authorization.md

 Groups treat users as strings.
 No validation occurs to check if users are valid and exist.

+If a request does not present an access token or certificate, then the authentication layers assigns it the `system:anonymous` virtual user, and the `system:unauthenticated` virtual group.

 ## Authentication

 ### HTPasswd